-In other words, you should aim to do at least 30 minutes of exercise five days a week.
+In other words, you should aim to do go to this web-site at least 30 minutes of exercise five days a week.
 Trust us, 30 minutes out of your day is nothing!
 Don’t think you have to run for 30 minutes either.
 Exercise can be anything you want it to be from brisk walking to swimming to dance to running.
 Do what makes you happy and gets you moving.

 You don’t have to hate exercise.
 Exercise has heaps of health benefits.
 Next time you dread heading to the gym, think about these benefits of exercise:

 - Reduce your risk of high blood pressure

 - Reduce your risk of Type II diabetes

 - Reduce your risk of developing some types of cancer